lanebo1/open-labs-share/content/docs/2025/open-labs-share/week2.md

 #### **Feedback and Review System (Feedback Service)**

-- **User 09**: As a student, I want to receive structured feedback on lab submissions through
+- **User 09**: As a student, I want to receive structured feedback on lab submissions through Feedback Service so that I can improve my skills and learn from detailed reviews
   - *Acceptance Criteria*: Feedback Service stores reviews linked to lab submissions
   - *Technical Implementation*: Feedback Service connects to Labs Service via gRPC for submission data
   - *Priority*: High